hongyusu/hongyusu.github.io/amt/past.markdown

 This is the complete archive of posts from _[Automata](/amt)_ in reverse chronological order.

-{% for post in site.categories.iem %}
+{% for post in site.categories.amt %}
 <div class="section list">
   <h1>{{ post.date | date_to_string }}</h1>
   <p class="line">